ArBITRAL/SG65/abc2umc/README.md

 will produce a file named "foo.umc" in m4 format

-2.2.
-The next step is to use m4 command to produce the actual UMC model
+The next step is to use m4 command to produce an actual UMC model

 > m4 foo.umc > filename.umc

-3. Once the model is obtained, the next step is to use UMC model checker for analysis
+# Once the model is obtained, the next step is to use UMC model checker for analysis